-Have we clearly defined skills and abilities necessary for all positions in our organization?
+Have we clearly defined the skills and abilities necessary for all positions in our organization?
 Do we know the “psychometric” drivers that affect our employees’ performance?

 Have we assessed the strengths and weaknesses of the individuals on our team so that we best know how they need to be managed and what motivates/de-motivates them?

 Are our business goals and objectives clearly defined, and are our people aligned with them?

 What do you do if one of these folks drops his piece?

 If you don’t have these things in place and have disparate hires on your team you may be swimming upstream, and the exercise of team development may be quite challenging.
 For example, if you have a team member who is a lone wolf, getting this individual to work effectively in a team setting may be next to impossible.
 If you have a member of the team who has communication issues, you have a whole other problem to deal with.
 You need to get these critical alignment and hiring issues in place before you attempt to work on team development.
 If you haven’t aligned your talent strategy with your business strategy this will be one more thing standing in the way of successful team development.

 Let’s assume these items are in place and you’re highering effectively for them.